 - Meats and fish should be well cooked and eaten just after preparation.

 Pack any medicines and other medical supplies you and your family use regularly.
 These could be hard to find at your destination.
 Don't forget inhalers, allergy medicine, and insulin, if needed.

 - a small first-aid kit that includes antiseptic, antibiotic ointment, bandages, and other OTC medications your doctor may recommend

 - insect repellent (the most effective ones contain DEET)

 - waterless alcohol-based hand rubs for when soap and clean water aren't available

-Do some research before your trip to find the hospital or medical care facility closest to your destination, particularly if your child has a chronic health condition.
-If you're traveling overseas, try to find one where English is spoken.
+Before your trip, find out where the closest hospital or medical care is at your destination, particularly if your child has a chronic health condition.

 It's also wise to carry a written copy of your child's medical history.
-Having this available can help health care workers make appropriate decisions about how to treat your child and you won't have to worry about forgetting important information at a time when you're likely to be upset.
+Having this available can help health care workers make decisions about care, if needed.
+And you won't have to worry about forgetting important information at a time when you're likely to be upset.